 Black Eagle Campsite – A permanent campsite on the slopes of Meeshapulimalai

 There are other organized tours with temporary camping activities.

 Here ends the virtual photo tour of Kolukkumalai that I endeavored to take you to.
 Have you visited the tea gardens of India?
 What was your experience?
 Tell me in the comments.
 If you like our story share it with your friends, family and travel buddies, and plan your next trip to Kolukkumalai.

 Pin the image below to save for later.
-Don’t forget to subscribe to our weekly newsletters.
+Feel free to share the post with your friends and family.

-Subscribe to weekly newsletters for exclusive stories, previews and new post updates from Backpack & Explore.
+Subscribe to weekly newsletters for new post updates and from Backpack & Explore.
 Don’t worry about spam, because I write all the letters personally and I can’t do it more than once a week (or 2 weeks). 🙂

 What a beautiful excursion!
 I have never heard of this place but then again I have never even been to India!
 I can only assume that tea plantations and tea factories in India would be such a great experience.
 Orange pekoe is actually my favourite tea so I reckon I would have loved it!
 And good to know what to tell the driver in terms of where to go and the stops we would need to make to get the full experience.